 - Guide 1: How to Remove FreeManualsIndex from Windows.

-- Guide 2: Get rid of FreeManualsIndex from Mac OS X.
+- Guide 2: Get rid of FreeManualsIndex on Mac OS X.

-- Guide 3: Remove FreeManualsIndex from Google Chrome.
+- Guide 3: Remove FreeManualsIndex in Google Chrome.

 - Guide 4: Erase FreeManualsIndex from Mozilla Firefox.